Roller Shutters Types: Materials, Motors & Smart

 Material Suitability to Different Climates and Environments

-Each material behaves differently under varied climatic conditions:
+Each material responds differently to climate conditions:

 Classification by Property and Application Type